mawinkler/api-collector/README.md

 Generic API-Collector implemented as a Custom Collector for Prometheus.
 It supports pluggable collectors and updates at runtime!
 For this initial version, CounterMetrics are the only metrics supported.

-A sample collector to calculate the sky quality forecast for stargazing is provided together with example collectors for Workload Security, File Storage and Application Security.
+Sample collectors to calculate the sky quality forecast for stargazing is provided together with  collectors for Workload Security, File Storage, Application Security and Container Security (***new!***).

 ![alt text](images/dashboard.png "Grafana Dashboard Example")

+- `astroweather.py` - calculates the night sky quality of the night sky (might be useful for stargazers)
+- `ws_ips.py` - calculates metrics for IPS module of Workload Security
+- `ws_ips_rules.py` - metrics for assigned IPS rules
+- `ws_ips_prevent.py` - metrics for the IPS module being in prevent mode
+- `fss_statistics.py` - gathers some statistical data from File Storage Security
+- `as_settings.py` - queries the security seetings of Application Security groups
+- `cs_eps.py` - statistics for Container Security Deploy & Continuous module, trend for the last 60 mins
+- `cs_rsps.py` - statistics for Container Security Runtime Security module, trend for the last 60 mins

 ### Collector Template